entigolabs/platform-apis/docs/docs/guides/create-a-postgresql-instance.md

 ## 2. Mount connection credentials to a container

-Connection details for the master user `dbadmin` are stored in a Kubernetes secret `<.metadata.name>-dbadmin` and AWS Secrets Manager secret.
+Connection credentials for the master user `dbadmin` are stored in a Kubernetes secret `<.metadata.name>-dbadmin` and AWS Secrets Manager secret.

-Connection details for additional users created with `PostgreSQLUser` manifest are stored in a Kubernetes secret `<.spec.instanceRef.name>-<.metadata.name>`.
+Connection credentials for additional users created with `PostgreSQLUser` manifest are stored in a Kubernetes secret `<.spec.instanceRef.name>-<.metadata.name>`.

 For more information about Secrets in Kubernetes, see [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/).